 The original corporate design sets the Castrol logo apart from the competition.
 It conveys impeccable product quality, high demand, and naturalness.
-Bright accents quickly attract attention and show the activity of the company.
+Bright accents quickly attract attention and highlight the company’s activity.
 The mark also reflects the movement that branded oils and lubricants bring.

 Castrol: Brand overview